goldfirere/singletons/README.md

 Known bugs
 ----------

-* Due to GHC bug #9081 deriving of hand-written instances of `Ord`, `Eq` and `Bounded` is not supported.
-Your only option here is to have these instances derived automatically.
 * Fixity declarations don't promote due to GHC bug #9066.
 They are dropped with a warning
 * Top-level eta-reduced patterns don't singletonize